vikalpveer/vikalpveer.github.io/_posts/2018-08-24-from-source-to-executable.md

 ---
 layout: post
-title: From Source Code To Executable
----

----
-layout: post
-title: "Stages of Compilation - from source to exe""
+title: "Stages of Compilation - From Source Code to Executable""
 date: "2018-08-24"
 slug: "from-source-to-exe"
 description: "The four stages of Compilation - Pre-Processing, compilation, assembly and linker"
 category:
-  -Computer Science Fundamentals
+  - Computer Science Fundamentals
 # tags will also be used as html meta keywords.
 tags:
   - Computer Science